chenasraf/nextcloud-autocurrency/README.md

 This NextCloud app automatically fetches currency information for your Cospend projects, and fills them up using the main currency as base.
 No more manually updating exchange rates!

-It will automatically run once a day and use your currency names to fetch the correct rate.
+It will automatically run once a day by default and use your currency names to fetch the correct rate.

+Interval for fetch may be adjusted in the admin settings "Auto Currency" section.

+## Preparing currency data

+To make this work, a 3-letter currency code must be in the name of the currency.

+Currencies of different code lengths are not currently supported (but are planned).

-The name will be fetched using the first 3-uppercase-letter appearance in the name.
+The currency code will be fetched using the first 3-uppercase-letter occurrence in the name defined on Cospend.

-For example:
+For example, to properly set USD as currency, set the name to one of (but not limited to):

 - USD
 - $ USD